Home Insurance After Foreclosure: How It Affects Future Coverage

 If you're purchasing a home within a year or two post-foreclosure, here's what to expect:

-• Your mortgage lender will still require homeowners insurance before closing — you cannot skip coverage.
+• Your mortgage lender will still require homeowners insurance before closing.
+You cannot skip coverage.

 • Consider bundling renters insurance or auto insurance during the transition period.
 A track record of on-time premium payments actively rebuilds your insurance profile.